BKinya/RickyAndMorty/README.md

 <img src="https://github.com/BKinya/RickyAndMorty/blob/main/media/state_machine.png" alt="Light switch as a state machine">

+A state machine transitions from one state to another depending on the current state and the input given.

-A state machine usually has three components
+A state machine has three components
 - State: Status of the state machine e.g. whether the light switch is on or off.
 - Events: Inputs to the state machine like pressing a button
-- Transitions: They move the state machine from one state to another when it receives an event.
+- Transitions: They move the state machine from one state to another when the state machine receives an event.
-// image

 ## Implementation
-Define states, events and side effects using Kotlin `sealed interface`:
+Define states, events and side effects using Kotlin's `sealed interface`:
 ```kotlin
 sealed interface CharacterState {
     data object Initial : CharacterState